-The DQM input is used to avoid DQ contention, as shown in Figures RW1 and RW2.
-The DQM signal must be asserted (HIGH) at least two clocks prior to the WRITE command (DQM latency is two clocks for output buffers) to suppress data-out from the READ.
+The DQM input is used to avoid I/O contention, as shown in Figures RW1 and RW2.
+The DQM signal must be asserted (HIGH) at least three clocks prior to the WRITE command (DQM latency is two clocks for output buffers) to suppress data-out from the READ.
 Once the WRITE command is registered, the DQs will go High-Z (or remain High-Z), regardless of the state of the DQM signal, provided the DQM was active on the clock just prior to the WRITE command that truncated the READ command.
 If not, the second WRITE will be an invalid WRITE.
 For example, if DQM was LOW during T4 in Figure RW2, then the WRITEs at T5 and T7 would be valid, while the WRITE at T6 would be invalid.

 The DQM signal must be de-asserted prior to the WRITE command (DQM latency is zero clocks for input buffers) to ensure that the written data is not masked.
-Figure RW1 shows the case where the clock frequency allows for bus contention to be avoided without adding a NOP cycle, and Figure RW2 shows the case where the additional NOP is needed.

 A fixed-length READ burst may be followed by, or truncated with, a PRECHARGE command to the same bank (provided that auto precharge was not activated), and a full-page burst may be truncated with a PRECHARGE command to the same bank.
-The PRECHARGE command should be issued $x$ cycles before the clock edge at which the last desired data element is valid, where $x$ equals the CAS latency minus one.
+The PRECHARGE command should be issued x cycles before the clock edge at which the last desired data element is valid, where x equals the CAS latency minus one.
 This is shown in the READ to PRECHARGE diagram for each possible CAS latency; data element $n + 3$ is either the last of a burst of four or the last desired of a longer burst.
-Following the PRECHARGE command, a subsequent command to the same bank cannot be issued until $t{RP}$ is met.
+Following the PRECHARGE command, a subsequent command to the same bank cannot be issued until t{RP} is met.
 Note that part of the row precharge time is hidden during the access of the last data element(s).

 In the case of a fixed-length burst being executed to completion, a PRECHARGE command issued at the optimum time (as described above) provides the same operation that would result from the same fixed-length burst with auto precharge.
-The disadvantage of the

-PRECHARGE command is that it requires that the command and address buses be available at the appropriate time to issue the command; the advantage of the PRECHARGE command is that it can be used to truncate fixed-length or full-page bursts.
+The disadvantage of the PRECHARGE command is that it requires that the command and address buses be available at the appropriate time to issue the command; the advantage of the PRECHARGE command is that it can be used to truncate fixed-length or full-page bursts.

 Full-page READ bursts can be truncated with the BURST TERMINATE command, and fixed-length READ bursts may be truncated with a BURST TERMINATE command, provided that auto precharge was not activated.
-The BURST TERMINATE command should be issued $x$ cycles before the clock edge at which the last desired data element is valid, where $x$ equals the CAS latency minus one.
+The BURST TERMINATE command should be issued x cycles before the clock edge at which the last desired data element is valid, where x equals the CAS latency minus one.
 This is shown in the READ Burst Termination diagram for each possible CAS latency; data element $n + 3$ is the last desired data element of a longer burst.